ADP HRIS: Features, Benefits & Implementation Guide 2025

 What Does an HRIS Do?

-A Look Inside: Core HRIS Features and Modules
+Core HRIS Features and Their Benefits

 Modern HRIS platforms are modular, allowing you to choose the functionality you need.
 Here are some of the most common features.